Ladas552/Nix-Is-Unbreakable/README.md

 If you want to check every person that I stole things from, go to my [List of configs](https://github.com/stars/Ladas552/lists/nix-flakes)

+Also for that [one guy](https://codeberg.org/Dich0tomy/blizzard) who switched to codeberg

 Also, thanks to everyone in nix-community for being so awesome, wouldn't be there without ya